-In this framework, the employee's rights and obligations are the following, in particular:
+Whether teleworking is occasional or regular, the employee's rights and obligations are the following, in particular:

-- The employee receives, in the same way and at the same rate as the other employees of the company, the current information that the employer, or the staff representative, circulates in the company. - The employee benefits from the same rights and is subject to the same obligations under applicable legislation and collective bargaining agreements as comparable workers on the company's premises. - The employee must be informed on data protection and, in particular, on any restriction related to the equipment use (internet, email, etc.) and sanctions which apply if any. - The employee has a right to privacy (access to the employee's premises limited to the place where the work material is located, etc.). - The employee must be informed on the company's safety and health policy.
+- The employee receives, in the same way and at the same rate as the other employees of the company, the current information that the employer, or the staff representative, circulates in the company. - The employee benefits from the same rights and is subject to the same obligations under applicable legislation and collective bargaining agreements as comparable workers on the company's premises. - The employee must be informed on data protection and, in particular, on any restriction related to the equipment use (internet, email, etc.) and sanctions which apply if any.

+- The employee has a right to privacy and to disconnect under the same conditions as those applicable to traditional workers. - The employee must be informed on the company's safety and health policy.

 The Convention on telework does not specify the reasons for regular homeworking.
-Regardless of whether an employee's homeworking request is based on coronavirus concerns, the employee must request the employer's agreement to work remotely on a regular basis and conclude a telework agreement.
+Regardless of whether an employee's homeworking request is based on coronavirus concerns, the employee must request the employer's agreement to work remotely on an occasional or regular basis.